jordancrawfordnz/kauri-bridge/README.md

 * `bridgeId` (string)

   The bridge ID is required to identify readings from this bridge.
-You can get this by creating a bridge in Renewable Energy Dashboard under "Configuration" -> "Data Collection".
+You can get this by creating a bridge in Kauri Energy Monitor under "Configuration" -> "Data Collection".

 * `bridgeSecret` (string)

   The bridge secret is like the password for your bridge.
 This ensures only your can upload readings for your building!
-This is provided in Renewable Energy Dashboard under "Configuration" -> "Data Collection".
+This is provided in Kauri Energy Monitor under "Configuration" -> "Data Collection".

 ### `devicePollFrequency` (number, in seconds)
 The device poll frequency is how often all devices will be checked for data in seconds.
 This should be something divisible by 60 (for consistency between bridge clients), otherwise 10 will be used.